surifirstpin/biplus_documentation/docs/Visualization.md

 - **Icon** Select a icon for the data retrieved based on condition.

-- **Before number** align the icon before or after the data.
+- **Before number** Align the icon before or after the data.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyNDc0Nzg2MCwtNDYyNzY2MjM1LDEyNT
+eyJoaXN0b3J5IjpbMzcxNDUzNzE2LC00NjI3NjYyMzUsMTI1Mj
-I5MDQxMjVdfQ==
+kwNDEyNV19
 -->